How to Prevent Elderly Parents From Giving Money Away: 9 Essential Tips

 6. Regularly Review Their Finances

-Besides just mail, staying aware of your parent’s finances is another excellent prevention method—Bank accounts, checkbooks, anything your parents use to make purchases or send money.
+Besides just mail, staying aware of your parents' finances is another excellent prevention method—bank accounts, checkbooks, and anything they use to make purchases or send money.
+Stay aware of their finances with Trustworthy’s useful money tab.

 You will have a good grasp of their financial situation, and if you notice any suspicious activity, you can step in before it worsens.